tgoldenberg/brn-gitbook/chapter_5_user_accounts_pt_1.md

 Now we can refer to our endpoint as ‘../../config/config’ from within our components.

 Now, let’s think about what we want to do.
-With Deployd, we first have to call the `/login` endpoint with the username and password.
+With **Deployd**, we first have to call the `/login` endpoint with the username and password.
 Our API will return the user’s ID, and a session variable (or cookie).
-From here, we will want to get all of the user’s information, so we will have to call to Deployd to fetch the user information for the user_id.
+From here, we will want to get all of the user’s information, so we will have to call to **Deployd** to fetch the user information for the user_id.
 This would be `/users/me`, once we’re logged in.

 If the user is not allowed to log in, we want to display a generic error message, to the effect that the email and password combination was invalid.
 Giving too much information in a login form can be a bad idea.

 To make our API calls, we’ll be using `fetch`.
 React Native supports the `fetch` API, which was recently introduced into most browsers, and it gives us a simple way of sending HTTP requests.
 For more information about `fetch` and about promises in general, check out the W3 documentation.